tanzyysheikh/amazon-scraping/README.md

 # amazon-scraping
-Contains Python scripts that scrape data from Amazon.com
+Contains Python scripts that scrape data from Amazon